rahulhaque/sslwireless-sms-wrapper-php/README.md

-# SslWireless Sms Api Wrapper for PHP
+# SslWireless Sms Api Wrapper for PHP / Laravel
 A simple php wrapper for sslwireless sms api.
+Supports Laravel.

 ## Usage
 - Clone the repository.
-- Import the class and create instance to access its functions.
+- Require the class and create instance to access its functions.
 - Or install with `composer require sslwireless/sslwireless-sms`

 ## Example